How to Keep Your Nonprofit Compliant in Rhode Island

 When is the Rhode Island charitable registration renewal deadline?

-What documents are required for Rhode Island charitable registration?
+What documents are required for Rhode Island charitable registration renewal?

 For Rhode Island charitable registration renewal, you typically need: Charitable Organization Application, IRS Form 990.
 Additional documents may be required based on your organization's size or activities, such as: Audited Financial Statement.